-The Crescent Heights and Medicine Hat Trap Club continuous air monitoring stations met the operations criteria defined by the Alberta Ambient Air Monitoring Directive (AMD) throughout 2020, with the exception of one uptime non-compliance, due to analyzer malfunctioning (<90% operational within a month) for PM 2.5 in July at the Crescent Heights Station.
-The measured air quality was within the Alberta Ambient Air Quality Objectives (AAAQO) for 2020, with the exception of one 24-hour PM2.5 exceedance event at each station attributed to wildfire smoke and high wind speed events in the region.
+The Crescent Heights air monitoring station met the operations criteria defined by the Alberta Ambient Air Monitoring Directive (AMD) throughout 2021.
+The Medicine Hat Trap Club continuous station was only >90% operational for the month of May.
+The analyzer was no operational for February or March due to an electrical shock to the station.
+The Taber and Brooks stations were not operational until June 2021.
+The measured air quality was within the Alberta Ambient Air Quality Objectives (AAAQO) for 2021, with the exception of PM2.5 exceedance events.
+In total 44 24-hour and 107 1-hour events were recorded between the 4 stations attributed to wildfire smoke and high wind speed events in the region.